Questions & Answers

 The industry has a commitment to quality and continuous improvement.

 — Through the National Asphalt Pavement Association’s Research and Education Foundation and Auburn University, the industry has established the National Center for Asphalt Technology (NCAT), where research projects related to asphalt technology are conducted in an academic setting.
 NCAT has also produced a textbook on asphalt technology and conducts an annual Professor Training Program which teaches courses in asphalt technology to university educators from across the country.

 — We have created a scholarship program to encourage the best and brightest young men and women to choose careers in the asphalt industry.
-These scholarships are available to students, employees of Hot Mix Asphalt companies who are also going to school and are interested in a technical asphalt education are prime scholarship candidates.
+These scholarships are available to students.
+Also, prime scholarship candidates include employees of Hot Mix Asphalt companies who are going to school and are interested in a technical asphalt education.

 — Many of our Members are advocates of Total Quality Management.
 They work hard to ensure that the product they produce is of high quality and that workers have the equipment and authority they need to do their best work and produce and place pavements of consistently high quality.